dandi/helpdesk/README.md

-# helpdesk
+# DANDI helpdesk

-Repository to track help tickets from users.
+This repository tracks issues and requests from users.